charlyoleg/host_registry/docs/notes_on_host_registry.rst

 Cons:

-- the port-numbers of the web-application if visible in the URL of the http-request
+- the port-number of the web-application if visible in the URL of the http-request

 Service registry